 A common technique for exploring self-learning is the use of Mind Maps.
 Teachers can create a central node on a Mind Map and allow students the freedom to expand and develop ideas.
 For example, if the focus is the Human Body, some students may create Mind Maps on the organs, Bones or Diseases that affect the human body.
 Later the students would be evaluated according to the Mind Maps they have created and could collaborate with each other to improve each others Mind Maps and come to a more comprehensive understanding of the Human Body.

-Learning through the use of games is a method that has already been explored by some teachers, especially in elementary and preschool education.
+Learning through the use of games is one of the teaching methods that has already been explored especially in elementary and preschool education.
 By using games, students learn without even realizing.
 Therefore, learning through play or ‘Gamification‘ is a learning technique that can be very effective at any age.
 It is also a very useful technique to keep students motivated.

 The teacher should design projects that are appropriate for their students, taking into account their age and knowledge, while making them attractive enough to provide extra motivation.
 One idea may be to encourage students to create quizzes online on a certain topic.
 Students can challenge their peers to test themselves and see who gets a higher score.
 In this way, students can enjoy the competition with peers while also having fun and learning.